xcape-io/PyProps/PygameProps/PygamePianoProps/README.md

 This is a good example of GPIO events with debouncing and multi channel audio.

 ## Installation
-This props was created before PyProps library was released so there is no dependencies with PyProps.
+This prop was created before PyProps library was released so there is no dependencies with PyProps.

 You will have to install following Python packages:
 ```bash